 A good marine biotechnologist must have a broad base of knowledge and skills in basic molecular biology, chemistry and techniques and processes that use marine micro-organisms, plant and animal cells, or parts of these, to manufacture, develop or modify commercially useful products.
 On successful completion of the programme, the degree of MSc in Marine Biotechnology is awarded.

 The first semester consists of compulsory subjects.
 In marine bioprospecting, the emphasis is on the inherent potential in marine bio-resources.
 In industrial biotechnology, scaling up from a pilot project to industrial production is prioritised.
-Basic and applied microalgae is about microalgae taxonomy and biochemistry, physiology, growth-regulating stressors and applied microalgae science (bioprospecting, mass cultivation, CO2 and NOx sequestration, products, biorefinery, process modelling)
+Basic and applied microalgae are about microalgae taxonomy and biochemistry, physiology, growth-regulating stressors and applied microalgae science (bioprospecting, mass cultivation, CO2 and NOx sequestration, products, biorefinery, process modeling)

 The master's thesis (60 credits/ECTS) is written during the third and fourth semesters and is based on supervised experimental work. it is also possible to start the Master's thesis in the second semester (10 STP) and combine it with one elective course (10 STP) in the third semester.